SampleEnvironment/SECoP/rfcs/RFC-004-systems.rst

 =======

-This RFC proposes a way to define and implement "systems", which are collections of SECoP modules provided by a SEC node that function and interact in a defined way.
+This RFC proposes a way to define and implement "systems", which are collections of SECoP modules provided by a SEC node that function and interact with defined semantics.

-This allows the definition of inter-facility standards for control and metadata collection beyond the level of "a sensor" or "an analog output", towards the level of "a cryomagnet".
+This allows the definition of facility-specific and inter-facility standards for control and metadata collection beyond the level of "a sensor" or "an analog output", towards the level of "a cryomagnet".

 Goal
 ====

-All current standard SECoP interface elements (interface classes, standard accessibles and so on) refer to a single module.
+All current standard SECoP interface entities (interface classes, standard accessibles and so on) refer to a single module.

 However, in most cases, it is not desirable (or even possible) to represent a